VeeamHub/powershell/BR-Check-SLA/README.md

 ## Requirements
 - [Veeam Backup & Replication] v11 or newer
-  - older versions haven't been tested
+  - script has been tested against v11, v11a and v12 only
 - [Veeam Powershell module]

 ## Parameters: